mariaedwards/calls-history/README.md

 ### Client

-Per requirement, I am going to use Next.js and the swr library.
-For saving time in developing custom components, I chose to use TailwindCSS.
+Per requirement, I am going to use Next.js and the SWR library.
+To save time in developing custom components, I chose to use TailwindCSS.
-I decided to utilize infinite scrolling even though for a data-driven application it is not ideal (in oppose to table with pages)
+I decided to utilize infinite scrolling even though, for a data-driven application, it is not ideal (in opposition to table with pages)

 ### Running the application